strogo/ithaca/_posts/2010-05-23-upgrade-osx.md

 The HTTPD output is not necessary if you don't want to stream music over HTTP.
 I haven't bothered to set up a Launchd item so that MPD launches automatically on boot.
 I should, but I need to read up first on Launchd.
 For the moment, I just launch it manually when I want music.
 (There's a discussion on the MPD wiki [about setting up Launchd][launchd], but it's a bit brief.
 I want to read more about the whole process first.)

+__Edit__: I forgot about fonts.
+For monospace fonts, I really like Microsoft's [Consolas][consolas] and Ralph Levien's [Inconsolata][inconsolata].
+At the moment, I'm using David Zhou's straight apostrophe version of Inconsolata, [Inconsolata-dz][inconsolata-dz], which is worth looking at if you like Inconsolata itself.
+In order to get Microsoft's fonts on a Mac without installing Office or whatever, I use a modified version of Aristotole Pagaltzis's [vistafonts-installer][vistafonts] script.
+(This requires cabextract to work with the fonts, but you can get that from Homebrew.
+Pagaltzis's script is designed for a Linux environment, but it works well on OSX with only cosmetic changes.)

 [fink]: http://www.finkproject.org/
 [macports]: http://www.macports.org/
 [rudix]: http://rudix.org/